 Hello!
-I’m Brady, a Lecturer in Sociology at Monash University in the School of Social Sciences.
+I’m Brady, a Senior Lecturer in Sociology at Monash University in the School of Social Sciences.
 I was awarded my PhD in sociology from Griffith University in 2012.
-From 2013-2016 I was Lecturer in Sociology at the University of Tasmania, and in 2017 I took up a role as Lecturer in Sociology at Monash.
+From 2013-2016 I was Lecturer in Sociology at the University of Tasmania, and in 2017 I took up my current role at Monash.

 My research sits between the sociology of youth and a cultural sociology of digital media.
 I’m interested in how young people use social media, and how social media come to serve as sites of identity-work and archival memory constituted through digital traces.